oddy-boop/Edusync-git/src/supabase/policies.md

     student_id_display = (SELECT s.student_id_display FROM public.students s WHERE s.auth_user_id = auth.uid())
   );

--- 4. Admins have full management capabilities over all payments.
 CREATE POLICY "Admins can manage all payments" ON public.fee_payments FOR ALL
   USING (get_my_role() IN ('admin', 'super_admin'))